+FORMAL RUSH

-FORMAL RUSH LIVING ACCOMMODATIONS FOR RUSH WEEK
+LIVING ACCOMMODATIONS FOR RUSH WEEK

-All rushees will be housed in Horn or Knapp Hall.
-Room charges for the week will be \$9.80, payable by August 15, to the Office of the Dean of Women.
-Payment may be made by check or money order; please do not send cash.
+All rushees will be housed in Drane or Knapp Hall.
+Room charges for the week will be \$9.80 payable by August 15 to the Office of the Dean of Women.
+Payment may be made by check or money order, please do not send cash.

-Insofar as possible, you will be assigned your regular room you reserved for the fall semester.
+Insofar as possible, you will be assigned to your regular room that you have reserved for the fall semester.
 If you are not assigned to your regular room, the room assignment during rush is temporary and in no way affects your regular room assignment for the college year.

-The dormitories will be open at 1 p.m., Saturday, Sept.
-6 at which time you may move in.
+The dormitories will be open at 1 p.m.
+Saturday, September 5, at which time you may move in.
 Please make arrangements to move in the dormitory between the hours of 1 p.m. and 6 p.m.
 At that time rooms will be assigned and a key deposit of \$1 will be collected, refundable when the room is vacated at the close of Rush Week.
-Rushees must be checked out of their rooms by 2 p.m., Saturday, Sept.
-13, if not in regular rooms, in order that the permanently assigned students may move in.
+Rushees must be checked out of their rooms by 2 p.m.
+Saturday, September 12 if not in regular rooms, in order that the permanently assigned students may move in.